Three Smart Girls: Production

 The film was based on an original story.
 It was purchased for Universal by Adele Comandini.
 This film became a vehicle for 13 year old Jeanne Dante, who had been on Broadway in Call It a Day.
 The film was produced by Harry John Brown who had recently joined Universal from Warners.

 Joe Pasternak wanted Judy Garland for Durbin's role, but Garland's home studio, MGM, wouldn't loan her out for the picture.
 However, Joe would produce four Garland films when he moved to MGM.
 Durbin was picked up from MGM after a short film, Every Sunday co-starring Garland.
 MGM dropped Durbin's contract freeing her to do Three Smart Girls.

 In July 1936, Deanna Durbin appeared alongside Dante, with Henry Koster to direct.
 By August Dante had dropped out and the three girls were to be played by Durbin, Nan Grey and Barbara Read.
 Binnie Barnes signed to play the vamp.

 Ray Milland was a last-minute replacement for Louis Hayward, who was originally cast, but fell ill shortly of pleurisy four days into filming.
 The replacement was made in September.

 Reception

 The film was a huge box office hit.

+Variety wrote that that film "is a sentimental comedy and has that rare quality of making an audience feel better for having seen it."
+It concluded with the comments: "As presented it’s wholesome, funny, and very satisfying.
+Durbin stands out not only as 'a darling child' personality, but as a winsome little dramatic actress whose talents do not end with an ability to hit the high registers.
+This is also one of Charles Winninger’s best performances while Binnie Barnes’ light vamp is not overdone.
+Alice Brady, as the mamma with an eye to a bankroll, just skirts dangerous shoals in overplaying."

+In their March, 1937 edition, Modern Screen gave the film a three-star review that praised the dialogue, direction and acting, and predicted success for Deanna Durbin, writing, "This picture won’t take you by surprise as it did the Hollywood preview audience, since by this time you’ve no doubt heard about Deanna Durbin.
+A Los Angeles schoolgirl, Deanna makes so promising a cinema debut here that she is undoubtedly slated for stardom in short order."

 Writing for The Spectator in 1937, Graham Greene gave the film a mixed review, complaining about the sentimentality of the first half of the film, and noting that it is only with the appearance of Precious, her mother, the Hungarian Count, and the English nobleman in the second half of the film that the picture is made.
 While criticizing Durbin's "consciously girlish" performance, Greene praised the acting of Auer and claimed that the second half of the film was where "some welcome humour of an adult kind creep[s] tardily" into the film.